-(Romans 1:4) And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead:
+(Romans 1:4) and who through the Spirit of holiness was appointed the Son of God in power by his resurrection from the dead: Jesus Christ our Lord.

 Before Jesus Christ was born, He was the eternal and only Son of God.
 To enter the world in fulfillment of prophecy, He was conceived by the Holy Spirit.
 Though He was wrapped in swaddling clothes and laid in a manger, He was the only begotten Son of God.
 John the Baptist first declared Jesus Christ the Son of God with power when John saw the Holy Spirit as a dove descend and rest upon Jesus.
 The sign of the dove was for John the Baptist to recognize Jesus, for the Holy Spirit was with and within Jesus even before Jesus was conceived and born.
 Jesus demonstrated His divine power by His many words and works of power as detailed in the four Gospels and by His perfect loving life in all He said and did to help so many in a variety of ways.
 Jesus showed forth the Spirit of Holiness by the way He related to His Father and to every person-both His friends and His enemies.
 After His enemies crucified Jesus according to prophecy and the plan of God, by His resurrection power Jesus Christ rose from the dead and God the Father officially declared Jesus Christ the Son of God with power.
 With divine power, Jesus rose from the dead and later ascended into heaven from where He still reigns over all creation as Lord of lords and King of kings.
 According to God's perfect timing, Jesus Christ will return as He promised and create a new heaven and earth for all who love and follow Him.